Please read carefully.

 For help with energy companies or mobile phone providers, please find a link here with advice for using Ombudsman Services: Consumer Group Which? advice on using Ombudsman Services

 Please be aware, that MPs are elected to represent their constituents in Parliament on national government matters.
 Your local Councillors are elected to represent you in local government matters - including planning.
 MPs are not in charge of the Council or Local Councillors.

-When it comes to local issues such as: litter, bin collections, planning, anti-social behaviour, local social services provision or housing, contacting your local Councillor is generally your best route to try first, although I am happy to try and help you and your Local Councillor with these issues as well, if I can.
+When it comes to local issues, such as: litter; bin collections; planning; anti-social behaviour; local social services provision or housing - contacting your local Councillors is generally your best route to try first, although I am happy to try and help you and your Local Councillors with these issues as well, if I can.

 You can find out who your local Councillors are here.
 Tel: 0191 520 5555